barathan-1799/1000_Genome_PCA_Python/README.md

 - Step 2: Upload your VCF file alongside all other given Python scripts (.py files) and csv files.
 - Step 3: Run the Python notebook (.ipynb file).
 - Step 4: Provide the necessary responses (inputs) as requested by the program.
-- Step 5: Allow some time for the code to finish running (can take up to 8 hours or more depending on the hardware specifications of the user's device).
+- Step 5: Allow some time for the code execution (can take up to 8 hours or more depending on the hardware specifications of the user's device).

 (4) What are the hardware and software requirements to run these codes?
-- Python IDE (these codes were developed and tested using the standard version of Google Collaboratory with 12.67 GB RAM and 107 GB disk space)
+- Python IDE (these codes were developed and tested using the standard version of Google Collaboratory with 12.7 GB RAM and 107.7 GB disk space)
 - Python 3

 (5) Why use this program?